vishalkc9565/security/xss.md

 - Access-Control-Allow-Headers: Lists the custom headers (e.g., X-PINGOTHER, Content-Type) that the client is allowed to send in cross-origin requests.
 This ensures compatibility with server expectations.

 - Access-Control-Allow-credentials: Indicates whether the resource allows sending credentials (e.g., cookies) in cross-origin requests.
 This is often used for authentication purposes.
 When set to false, cookie or csrf token cannot be stolen

+- Does not work in firefox but works at chrome
 - SOP (Same Origin Policy): has 3 parts: protocol + domain + port.
-- Check using different value of `origin` and different protocol like `http(s)` in request header to see if we get ACAO
+- Check using different value of `origin` and different protocol like `http(s)` in request header to see if we get ACAO Intercept all traffic and exploit via man in the middle: https://portswigger.net/web-security/cors , section: Breaking TLS with poorly configured CORS
 - dynamic gereration of ACAO using wildcard
   * Some origin starts with is vulnerable https://btc.net.evil.net
   * some origin ends with is also vulnerable